HomeAIThe Biggest Mistake You Can Make With AI

 Did you know?
 According to research on machine learning mistakes, one of the most common errors is jumping into complex models without understanding the underlying problem structure.
 This mirrors what happens at the business level when companies implement AI without intentional direction.

-Missing ROI Measurement Framework
+Missing ROI measurement framework

 Here’s what a solid ROI measurement framework looks like in practice: